-Colorectal cancer represents eight percent of all new cancer cases and is the second leading cause of cancer deaths in the United States.
-In 2019, an estimated 145,600 new cases of colorectal cancer and an estimated 51,020 deaths attributed to it.
+Colorectal cancer represents eight percent of all new cancer cases in the United States.
+In 2020, there are an estimated 147,950 new cases of colorectal cancer and an estimated 53,200 deaths attributed to it.
 According to the National Cancer Institute, about 4.2 percent of men and women will be diagnosed with colorectal cancer at some point during their lifetimes.
 For most adults, older age is the most important risk factor for colorectal cancer, although being male and black are also associated with higher incidence and mortality.
-Colorectal cancer is most frequently diagnosed among people 65 to 74 years old (National Cancer Institute, 2019).
+Colorectal cancer is most frequently diagnosed among people 65 to 74 years old (National Cancer Institute, 2020).

 Clinical Recommendation Statements

 The U. S. Preventive Services Task Force (2016) recommends screening for colorectal cancer starting at age 50 years and continuing until age 75 years.
 This is a Grade A recommendation (U.S. Preventive Services Task Force 2016).

 Appropriate screenings are defined by any one of the following: